kali/extropy/README.md

 ## Run the example

 You need java in your $PATH.
 I use version jdk 8, but 6 and 7 should be ok.
-You'll also need a MongoDB server you can safely play with, and I'll be using the mongo client to demounstrate the main features.
+You'll also need a MongoDB server you can safely play with, and I'll be using the mongo client to demonstrate the main features.

 Compile and run the proxy: